RobKenis/reinvent-2019-blog/source/_posts/keynote-with-andy-jassy.md

 Pay-per-hour for compute and pay separately for storage.
 Only pay for what you use.
 > It's hard to scale without compromising performance.
 SSD throughput is scaling at a way faster rate than CPU processing rate.  --> `Disk will fill in 12 hours`.
-Your pages beeps, your heart rate rises, this alert sends shivers down your spine.
+Your pager beeps, your heart rate rises, this alert sends shivers down your spine.
 You've been trained for this, you know what to do, so you turn on your laptop and open the AWS console.
 You navigate to the Redshift console and look for a way to increase disk space.
-And then it hits you, you have to increase the instance type aswell.
-This doesn't have to be reality, luckily AWS had the same thoughts.
+And then it hits you: you have to increase the instance type aswell.
+This doesn't have to be reality and luckily AWS had the same thoughts.
 With the new [RA3 instances](https://aws.amazon.com/about-aws/whats-new/2019/12/amazon-redshift-announces-ra3-nodes-managed-storage/), you can scale storage and compute independently.

 ### Performance
 It's hard to scale without compromising performance.
 SSD throughput is scaling at a way faster rate than CPU processing rate.